sipeed/MaixPy/docs/doc/en/peripheral/adc.md

 ---
-title: MaixPy ADC Analog Signal-to-Digital Converter Usage Introduction
+title: Using ADC in MaixPy
 update:
   - date: 2024-06-11
     author: iawak9lkm